-4.6.11 Disciplinary Action Other Than Dismissal or Suspension directly and substantially to the fitness of the tenured faculty member to perform professional duties.
+4.6.11 Disciplinary Action Other Than Dismissal or Suspension

+Disciplinary action affecting the terms of employment taken by the University against a tenured faculty member must be based upon causes stated in this chapter, or any other adequate cause which related directly and substantially to the fitness of the tenured faculty member to perform professional duties.
 Disciplinary action shall begin with a conference between the tenured faculty member and the appropriate department chair.
 If, as a result of the conference, the departments chair finds that disciplinary action is warranted, a written recommendation for action and rationale for the recommendation for action should be forwarded to the VPAA.
 The Vice President for Academic Affairs should arrange a conference with the faculty member.
 The Vice President for Academic Affairs may determine no additional action is necessary.
 However, the Vice President for Academic Affairs may determine a plan of disciplinary action, in which case s/he should notify the faculty member in writing and place a copy of the disciplinary action in the faculty member's personnel file.